Calumet and Hecla Mining Company: The end of copper mining

-During the Great Depression, copper prices dropped, and as a result most copper mines in the Copper Country closed, including Calumet and Hecla.
-Many mines reopened during World War II, when wartime demand raised the price of copper.
-After the war copper prices plummeted, and most copper mines closed almost immediately.
-However, Calumet and Hecla was able to stay afloat due to their practice of acquiring many of the formerly great mines in the Keweenaw during and before the Depression, and as a result outlasted nearly all other mining companies.
+During the Great Depression, the company tried to ride out the downturn by using its cash reserves to continue producing copper.
+However the company eventually had to reduce spending, reducing operations, and reducing employment from 4900 in 1928-29 to 1300 in 1933.
+During WWII, employment never surpassed 2250.
+By 1939, Conglomerate lode operations had ceased, after producing 3.275 billion pounds of copper.
+During the war, the company scrapped 25,000 tons of iron and steel from its unused mining machinery.

 The company branched into other minerals after World War II.
 Calumet and Hecla geologists drilled into a major lead-zinc ore body in Lafayette County in southern Wisconsin in 1947.
 Ore minerals were galena, sphalerite, calcite, and marcasite.
 The mine, named the Calumet and Hecla mine, opened in 1949.
 Calumet and Hecla sold the mine to the Eagle-Picher Company in 1954.
-The company also diversified into copper-based products, including a copper tube manufacturing business and fertilizers.

 Calumet and Hecla opened the Kingston mine in 1965, the first new native copper mine opened in more than 30 years.
 By 1967, the company was operating six mines in the region.
 However, the company by this point was not even able to produce enough copper for its internal uses.
 Universal Oil Products (U.O.P.) bought Calumet and Hecla in April 1968.
-But in August of that same year the more than 1,000 Calumet and Hecla employees went on strike.
-The last of its copper mines shut down, and as labor and management were unable to agree, the company shut down the dewatering pumps in 1970.
-The mines have remained idle ever since, and most are permanently capped.
+In August 1968 of that same year, the more than 1,000 Calumet and Hecla employees went on strike.
+Though as Lankton notes, "On 9 April 1969, UOP announced to strikers that heir employment was terminated.
+They had no jobs to wait for, no jobs to return to."
+The pumps were turned off and the shafts filled with water, while UOP liquidated the mining and manufacturing equipment.

-Today, many Calumet and Hecla company mines and buildings are part of Keweenaw National Historical Park.